ChannMyae-Zaw/Code-Documetation-VS-Code-Plug-in/README.md

 📝 Customize the level of detail (Basic, Intermediate, Advanced)

-📄 Attach your coding standard (PDF)
+📄 Attach your coding standard (PDF), or not!
+We added a basic documentation as a default setting

 🔐 Use your own OpenAI API key for flexibility